Retraining a Model¶

 Second step: connecting to wandb¶

-If you want to have your trining process logged and visualized, YOLOv5 comes with the option to connect to weights and biases (wandb).
-For further instructions, please visit the wandb issue on Github.
+If you want to have your training process logged and visualized, YOLOv5 comes with the option to connect to weights and biases (wandb).
+For further instructions, please visit the wandb issue on GitHub.
 Otherwise you can chose the option not to use wandb when asked.